uselagoon/lagoon-cli/docs/commands/lagoon_list_all-users.md

 ### Options

 ```
-  -E, --email-address string   The email address of a user
+  -E, --email string   The email address of a user
   -h, --help           help for all-users
 ```

 ### Options inherited from parent commands